John Calamos: Calamos Asset Management

-Philanthropy and Community Leadership
+Philanthropy

-Individually and through the John P. Calamos, Sr., Foundation, Calamos is widely recognized for his contributions to education through support of the Illinois Institute of Technology (Illinois Tech) and the National Hellenic Museum, both located in his native Chicago.
+Individually and through the John P. Calamos, Sr., Foundation, Calamos has made contributions to education through support of the Illinois Institute of Technology (Illinois Tech) and the National Hellenic Museum, both located in his native Chicago.
 He sponsored the exhibit, The Greeks, at the Field Museum, which lead to a three-part PBS documentary of the same name.

-In 2011 John Calamos, an Illinois Tech Life Trustee and a member of Stuart School of Business Board of Advisors, along with his wife Mae committed $10 million to the university, part of which established two endowed chairs, one in business and a second in philosophy, the study of which he frequently has stated was critical to his success.
-In 2016, John F. O. Bilson, Ph.D., was invested as the John and Mae Calamos Stuart School of Business Dean Endowed Chair, and in 2018, J.D.
-Trout, Ph.D., was invested as the John and Mae Calamos Endowed Chair in Philosophy.
+In 2011 Calamos, an Illinois Tech Life Trustee and a member of Stuart School of Business Board of Advisors, along with his wife Mae committed $10 million to the university, part of which established two endowed chairs, one in business and a second in philosophy, the study of which he frequently has stated was critical to his success.
+In 2016, John F. O. Bilson was invested as the John and Mae Calamos Stuart School of Business Dean Endowed Chair, and in 2018, J.D.
+Trout was invested as the John and Mae Calamos Endowed Chair in Philosophy.

 An Aurora, IL, resident and Naperville, IL, business owner his Calamos Real Estate completed the 25-acre expansion of the CityGate Centre campus, known as CityGate North, which was projected to bring 500 construction jobs and more than 100 full and part-time operational jobs to the area.
 The recent 25-acre expansion of the CityGate Centre campus, known as CityGate North, is projected to bring 500 construction jobs and more than 100 full and part-time operational jobs to the area.
 In addition, events such as tournaments and expos will help support the 17 lodging sites operating in Naperville, as well as the areas many restaurants.
 It has received the endorsement of Naperville’s Mayor Steve Chirico’s Office and the Naperville Development Partnership, a public/private economic development organization that promotes business interests in the City of Naperville.